TobyJWalker/chitter-challenge/README.md

 - Run python3 app.py to start the web server
 - Run pytest to run any project tests

+## Testing

+Pytest is used to test this project.
+The database is seeded using the seeds/seed_db.py file This file uses peewee to seed the database with test data.

 ## User Stories

 STRAIGHT UP